BlueBrain/neurodamus-sonata-template/README.md

 1. clone this repo
 2. go to to_docker/manipulate_nodes directory

-to undertand the contents of nodes_template.h5
+3. to undertand the contents of nodes_template.h5 run:

-3. run

 `h5ls -rd nodes_template.h5`